-Yanny is delighted and honoured to have had two of her works acquired for the Irish nation by state cultural institutions recently.
+Yanny is delighted and honoured to have had two of her works acquired for the Irish nation by state cultural institutions in 2020.
 The National Museum of Ireland has acquired Hand Fan for Habitats and The Plants We Played With has been acquired by the National Gallery of Ireland.

 Hand Fan for Habitats 2020

 Wood, Verre Eglomisé 37cm x 62cm

 Raising awareness of habitat loss due to climate change.
 Habitats represented from left to right on the fan:

 The Burren - Bloody Cranes Bill, Woodland - Bluebell, Grassland - Red Clover, Bogs - Bog Bean, Heath - Bog Asphodel, Hedgerow - Bramble, Fen - Ragged Robin, Sea Shore - Sea Campion, Wetland - Marsh Marigold